Titanium dioxide: Mineralogy and uncommon polymorphs

 Titanium dioxide occurs in nature as the minerals rutile and anatase.
 Additionally two high-pressure forms are known minerals: a monoclinic baddeleyite-like form known as akaogiite, and the other has a slight monoclinic distortion of the orthorhombic α-PbO2 structure and is known as riesite.
 Both of which can be found at the Ries crater in Bavaria.
 It is mainly sourced from ilmenite, which is the most widespread titanium dioxide-bearing ore around the world.
 Rutile is the next most abundant and contains around 98% titanium dioxide in the ore.
 The metastable anatase and brookite phases convert irreversibly to the equilibrium rutile phase upon heating above temperatures in the range 600–800 C.

 Titanium dioxide has twelve known polymorphs – in addition to rutile, anatase, brookite, akaogiite and riesite, three metastable phases can be produced synthetically (monoclinic, tetragonal, and orthorhombic ramsdellite-like), and four high-pressure forms (α-PbO2-like, cotunnite-like, orthorhombic OI, and cubic phases) also exist:

 The cotunnite-type phase was claimed to be the hardest known oxide with the Vickers hardness of 38 GPa and the bulk modulus of 431 GPa (i.e. close to diamond's value of 446 GPa) at atmospheric pressure.
 However, later studies came to different conclusions with much lower values for both the hardness (7–20 GPa, which makes it softer than common oxides like corundum Al2O3 and rutile TiO2) and bulk modulus (~300 GPa).

 Titanium dioxide (B) is found as a mineral in magmatic rocks and hydrothermal veins, as well as weathering rims on perovskite.
 TiO2 also forms lamellae in other minerals.

 Production

-The five largest TiO_{2} pigment processors are in 2019 Chemours, Cristal Global, Venator, Kronos, and Tronox.
-Major paint and coating company end users for pigment grade titanium dioxide include Akzo Nobel, PPG Industries, Sherwin Williams, BASF, Kansai Paints and Valspar.
+The largest TiO_{2} pigment processors are Chemours, Venator, Kronos, and Tronox.
+Major paint and coating company end users for pigment grade titanium dioxide include Akzo Nobel, PPG Industries, Sherwin Williams, BASF, and Kansai Paints.
 Global TiO_{2} pigment demand for 2010 was 5.3 Mt with annual growth expected to be about 3–4%.

 The production method depends on the feedstock.
 In addition to ores, other feedstocks include upgraded slag.
-Both sulfate and chloride processes produce the titanium dioxide pigment in the rutile crystal form, but the Sulfate Process can be adjusted to produce the anatase form.
+Both the chloride process and the sulfate process (both described below) produce titanium dioxide pigment in the rutile crystal form, but the sulfate process can be adjusted to produce the anatase form.
 Anatase, being softer, is used in fiber and paper applications.
-The Sulfate Process is run as a batch process; the Chloride Process is run as a continuous process.
+The sulfate process is run as a batch process; the chloride process is run as a continuous process.